-general standard and tone of spiritual life will be infallibly lowered. *Of this I have not a shadow of doubt.* The positive evil will not be actually acquiesced in; but God&#8217;s horror of it is lost in the mind, and the measure of divine power and communion just proportionately lost, and the general path shews this.
+general standard and tone of spiritual life will be infallibly lowered. *Of this I have not a shadow of doubt*.
+The positive evil will not be actually acquiesced in; but God's horror of it is lost in the mind, and the measure of divine power and communion just proportionately lost, and the general path shews this.
 The testimony fails and is lowered.
-This is the widest evil&#8212;where there is conflict with evil not maintained in spiritual power&#8212;and creates the most serious difficulties to extended unity; but God is above all.
+This is the widest evil -- where there is conflict with evil not maintained in spiritual power -- and creates the most serious difficulties to extended unity; but God is above all.
 The new nature, when in lively exercise, because it is holy and divine, revolts from evil when it comes before it.
 The conscience, too, will then be in exercise as responsible to God.
 But this is not all, even as to holiness.
 There is another, which in many (I may say, at bottom, in all) cases distinguishes real holiness from natural conscience, or conventional rejection of evil.
 Holiness is not merely separation from evil, but separation to God from evil.
 The new nature has not merely a nature or intrinsic character as being of God.
-It has an object, for it cannot live on itself&#8212;a positive object, and that is God.
-Now this changes everything; because it separates from evil&#8212;which it abhors, therefore, *when* it sees it&#8212;because it is filled with good.
+It has an object, for it cannot live on itself -- a positive object, and that is God.
+Now this changes everything; because it separates from evil -- which it abhors, therefore, *when* it sees it -- because it is filled with good.
 This does not enfeeble its separation.
 It makes its abhorrence of it lively when it has to be occupied with it, but it gives another tone to that which is abhorrent to it, the possession of good sufficient, when it is not forced to think of evil, to put it quite out of mind and sight.
 Hence it is holy, calm, and has a substantive character of its own, apart from evil, as well as abhorrent of it.
 With us this can only be in having an object, because we are and ought to be dependent only so far as we are positively filled with God in Christ.
 We are occupied with good, and hence holy, for that is holiness; and, therefore, easily and discerningly abhorrent of evil, without occupying ourselves with it.
-It is God&#8217;s own nature; He is essentially good; delights in it in Himself: and therefore He is abhorrent, in virtue of His goodness, of evil; His nature is the good, and hence in His very nature He rejects the evil.
-He will do so authoritatively, no doubt, in judgment*;* but we now speak of nature.
+It is God's own nature; He is essentially good; delights in it in Himself: and therefore He is abhorrent, in virtue of His goodness, of evil; His nature is the good, and hence in His very nature He rejects the evil.
+He will do so authoritatively, no doubt, in judgment; but we now speak of nature.

-Hence you will find, that when it is in power, love precedes and makes holy, whether it be mutual or the enjoyment of it in the revelation of God. &#8220;And the Lord make you to increase and abound in love one toward another, and toward all men,
+Hence you will find, that when it is in power, love precedes and makes holy, whether it be mutual or the enjoyment of it in the revelation of God.
+"And the Lord make you to increase and abound in love one toward another, and toward all men,